urbit/urbit/README.markdown

 You will probably be stuck here for a while as your local submarine copies all of its files from the master carrier, `~zod`.
 This is normal.

-Once that is finished, you will be dropped into the main application, the `+dojo` shell (which is coincidentally also a Hoon REPL):
+Once that is finished, you will be dropped into the main application, the `:dojo` shell (which is coincidentally also a Hoon REPL):

     ~hinfet-rovler-labheb-laddev--ladner-pillur-divmun-tamfur:dojo>